Thomas Doty – Storyteller

 "All right," I say.
 "Just this once.

-This story was commissioned by the Applegate Trail Society (Sunny Valley, OR) and the Sunny Valley Applegate Trail Interpretive Center (Sunny Valley, OR), and was first published in 2005.
+This story was commissioned by Applegate Trail Society (Sunny Valley, OR) and Sunny Valley Applegate Trail Interpretive Center (Sunny Valley, OR).